mltframework/mlt_web/plugins/ProducerAvformat.md

 A file name specification or URL in the form:
 [{protocol}|{format}]:{resource}[?{format-parameter}[&{format-parameter}...]]
 For example, video4linux2:/dev/video1?width=320&height=240
-Note: on the bash command line, & must be escaped as '\&'.
+Note: on the bash command line, '&' must be escaped as '\&'.
+If you need '?' in the resource name it must be escaped as '\?'.
 Use 'f-list' to see a list of supported file formats.
 Use 'vcodec-list' to see a list of supported video decoders.
 Use 'acodec-list' to see a list of supported audio decoders.